aryaxt/OCMapper/README.md

 Core Data Support
 -------------------------
-In order to use core data you must pass an instance of ManagedObjectInstanceProvider to object Mapper
+In order to use core data you must pass an instance of ManagedObjectInstanceProvider to object Mapper.

+Object Mapper does not currently support both core-data and non-core-data mapping at the same time using a single instance of ObjectMapper. in order to use both, avoid using the singleton instance and Category methods.
+Instead initialize 2 diffrent instances of ObjectMapper one with ObjectInstanceProvider and another with ManagedObjectInstanceProvider.
 ```objective-c
 ManagedObjectInstanceProvider *instanceProvider = [[ManagedObjectInstanceProvider alloc] initWithManagedObjectContext:moc];

 [[ObjectMapper sharedInstance] setInstanceProvider:instanceProvider];
 ```
 On default Object mapper creates a new instance of NSManagedObject on every mapping.
-In order to update existing managed object you could provide unique keys for a given class and ObjectMapper would automatically update the existing managed object instead of creating a new instance.
+In order to update an existing managed object you could provide unique keys for a given class and ObjectMapper would automatically update the existing managed object instead of creating a new instance.

 ```objective-c
 [managedObjectInstanceProvider setUniqueKeys:@[@"userId"] forClass:[User class]];